 Interest rate swaps are contracts in which a series of interest rate flows in a single currency are exchanged over a prescribed period.
 The Bank has designated a portion of these derivative instruments as fair value hedges and a portion as cash flow hedges.
 Cross currency swaps are contracts that generally involve the exchange of both interest and principal amounts in two different currencies.
-The Bank has designated a portion of these derivative instruments as fair value hedges and a portion as cash flow hedges.
+The Bank has designated a portion of these derivative instruments as fair value hedges.
 Forward foreign exchange contracts represent an agreement to purchase or sell foreign currency at a future date at agreed-upon terms.
 The Bank has designated these derivative instruments as cash flow hedges and net investment hedges.